amazon-connect/amazon-connect-realtime-transcription/README.md

 * `transcriptionEnabled` - An optional flag to instruct the Lambda function if transcription (using Amazon Transcribe) is to be enabled or not (options are "true" or "false")
 * `saveCallRecording` - An optional flag to instruct the Lambda function to upload the saved audio to S3 (options are "true" or "false")
 * `languageCode` - An optional flag to instruct the Lambda function on what language the source customer audio is in, as of this writing the options are: "en-US" or "es-US" (US-English, or US-Spanish)
+* `streamAudioFromCustomer` - An optional flag to instruct the Lambda function on whether to stream audio from the customer.
+It is true by default (options are "true" or "false")
+* `streamAudioToCustomer` - An optional flag to instruct the Lambda function on whether to stream audio to the customer.
+It is true by default (options are "true" or "false")

 #### Sample Lambda Invocation Event
 The following is a sample invocation event: